mimiro-io/datahub-cli/internal/docs/doc-jobs.md

 mim jobs list --verbose
 ```

-By using the --verbose flag you can also get out more rows in the list. the extra parameters are
+By using --verbose more columns can be displayed. the extra columns are:

 * Id
 * Triggers - > = incremental, >> = fullsync, cyan=schedule, lightblue=onchange